4XO

-Radio 4XO was a local radio station in Dunedin, New Zealand which began on 20 November 1971 as one of the first privately owned commercial radio stations in the country.
-The callsign/station identity 4XO was assigned because 4 meant the area of Otago, the X meant private (not a government station) and O stood for the province Otago.
+Radio 4XO was a local radio station in Dunedin, New Zealand, which began on 20 November 1971 as one of the first privately owned commercial radio stations in the country.
 The station was originally known as "Radio Otago 4XO" and was always involved in local events and was one of Dunedin's most well-known and popular stations.
 Music played was from the 1970s, 1980s, 1990s & 2000s with all announcers and voice overs local.

 History

-Radio 4XO broadcast firstly on 1210 AM (shifting to 1206 AM in 1978 when the AM frequencies in New Zealand were adjusted to 9 kHz spacing), before adding a stereo broadcast on 97.4 FM in 1990.
+Radio 4XO broadcast first on 1210 AM (shifting to 1206 AM in 1978 when the AM frequencies in New Zealand were adjusted to 9 kHz spacing).
+In 1989, it was granted a warrant to convert to FM and began a stereo broadcast on 97.4 MHz in 1990.
 It broadcast throughout the 1970s and 1980s, mainly from studios in Radio House in Lower Stuart Street (central Dunedin).
 In the mid-90s the station moved to the Radio Otago House Building.

 4XO could be heard throughout Otago.
-During the early '90s, 4XO broadcast a network show at night across other stations in the Radio Otago group, including Radio Central in Alexandra/Cromwell and Resort Radio in Wanaka and Queenstown.
+During the early '90s, 4XO broadcast a network show at night across other stations in the Radio Otago group, including Radio Central in Alexandra/Cromwell and Resort Radio in Wānaka and Queenstown.
 In the mid-1990s, Resort Radio changed to networking Foveaux FM in the evenings.